 Before an IAS aspirant faces their UPSC prelims question paper and UPSC mains question paper, they should solve the UPSC previous year question papers.
-Only practicing the authentic IAS question paper will give you a real feel of the pattern and style of the UPSC questions.
-One can easily understand the level of the Civil Service examination with the UPSC previous paper analysis.
+Only practising the authentic IAS question papers will give you a real feel of the pattern and style of the UPSC questions.
+One can easily understand the level of the Civil Service examination with the UPSC previous question paper analysis.

-Download the IAS prelims question paper 2018 from the links below.
+Download the UPSC IAS prelims question papers 2018 from the links below.

-If you are looking for UPSC prelims question paper with answers or IAS question paper with answer, you can free download UPSC previous years question papers with answers pdf from the links for the Answer Keys in our UPSC PDF Downloads Section.
+If you are looking for UPSC prelims question paper with answers or IAS question paper with answer, you can free download UPSC previous years question papers with answers pdf from the links with official Cutoff and Answer Keys in our UPSC PDF Downloads Section.

 UPSC previous year question papers – IAS question paper 2013 -2018

-Solving last 10 years UPSC papers is ideal but considering the change in UPSC exam pattern, here we have given the latest IAS question papers from 2013 to 2018.
+Solving the last 10 years UPSC question papers is ideal but considering the change in UPSC exam pattern, here we have given the latest IAS question papers from 2013 to 2018.

-Using the links given below, you can download pdfs of UPSC previous year question papers for both Prelims and Mains (IAS question paper).
+Using the links given below, you can find UPSC previous year question papers for Prelims, Mains and optional subjects (IAS question paper).

 Apart from getting to know the actual IAS exam questions, you will also get answer writing practice which is crucial for mains.
 Solving the UPSC prelims question paper will make you acquainted with the MCQ pattern of the prelims.
 It is important to develop speed and also learn tricks to avoid negative marks in the prelims paper.
 Previous IAS question papers are important from the optional subject point of view as well.
 In addition, solving the UPSC mains question paper will help you acquire answer writing habit and also help you learn the art of timing each answer.
 So, candidates should solve at least 10 UPSC question papers before they give their actual IAS paper.